ces-jf/IC/README.md

 Download and install the dotnet core 2.2 SDK

-Use Visual Studio to run the project
+Use Visual Code to run the project

+Open the Visual Code terminal

+## Enter the commands:
+  - cd IC2020
+  - dotnet run